 Course outline

 • Clinical pain science.
-This is so therapists can understand the why and how patients experience pain.
+Help to understand the why and how patients experience ongoing pain.

 • Anatomy review.
-I keep this brief and to the point, so therapists don’t get overwhelmed with minutiae that isn’t necessary.
+Brief and to the point, so therapists don’t get overwhelmed with minutiae that is not necessary.

 • Risk factors, co-morbidities, prognosis.